kivy/pyobjus/docs/source/core_tutorials.rst

     >>> <pyobjus.ObjcReferenceToType object at 0x10f34bcb0>

 So here we can see another type -> ObjcReferenceToType.
-When we have method which returns pointer to some type, pyobjus will wrap that pointer with ObjcReferenceToType object, so after return, that object now contains actual address of pointer.
+When we have method which returns pointer to some type, pyobjus will wrap that pointer with ObjcReferenceToType object, so object now contains actual address of C pointer.
 We can pass that type to function which accepts pointer to type.

 Example::